 I obviously made an incredibly stupid mistake thinking that a 20-minute drive on Google Maps would be a 40-minute walk tops.

 Nope.
 The entire walk across highways and hills took me a good three hours.
 By the time I arrived at Facebook, my face was completed sunburnt from the California rays.
-Thank god for the view, and the occassional Starbucks.
+Thank god for the view, and the occasional Starbucks.

 The best way to get from one campus to another is a rental.
 If not, Uber becomes a great alternative to dragging yourself across plains and roads.